UVA-DSI/Open-Data-Lab/education/Spark 19Sp DS 6003-001/exercise_submissions/README.md

 * Submissions are made to two places:
   * This repo: via pull request
     * all materials including code and slides
-    * create a subfolder for your materials (eg: LPA2A)
+    * create a subfolder for your materials (name is your UVA ID, eg: LPA2A)
-    * the subfolder is named with your UVA computing ID
   * Collab submission: (graded portion only)
-*